AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

-GitKraken can be installed from <https://www.gitkraken.com>, where you can click "Download GitKraken Client Free" (_do not pay!!_):
+GitKraken can be installed from <https://www.gitkraken.com>, where you can click "Download GitKraken Desktop Free" (_do not pay!!_):

 The GitKraken installer will now download as `GitKrakenSetup.exe`.